krishaamer/green-filter-research/research/introduction.md

 # Introduction {#introduction}

+Consumer lifestyle contributes to environmental destruction.
+Ellen MacArthur Foundation’s models show 45% of CO2e emissions come from our daily shopping, produced by companies that make the products we consume (Ellen MacArthur Foundation, Material Economics (2019)).
 While people express eco-conscious ideas, it’s non-trivial to practice sustainability in daily life.

-Health tracking apps provide a model of simple interactions to build a quantified self in a dynamic system that improves health outcomes through daily actions allowing the ussers to align their actions with their values.
+Health tracking apps paired with connected devices such as Apple Watch filled with sensors provide one model of simple interactions to build a **quantified self** in a dynamically track health data.
+This data allows apps to provide tips how to improve health outcomes through small daily actions such as climbing more stair or drinking more water.
+Small interactions allow users to align their value with their actions.

+What would be a good interface to track sustainability?

-## From 2023 to 2030 {#from-2023-to-2030}
+## The Policy Context in Europe From 2023 to 2030 {#the-policy-context-in-europe-from-2023-to-2030}

-As the 1st step of the European Union (EU) European Green Deal strategy adopted in 2019 by the von der Leyen commission.
-The Commision proposed in 2021 a goal of reducing CO2e emissions by 55% by 2030 under the *Fit for 55* policy package consisting of a wide range of economic measures.
-In November 2022, the proposal was adopted by the EU Council and EU Parliament with an updated goal of 57% of CO2e reductions compared to 1990 and is set to become a binding law for all EU member countries (European Commission (2019b); European Commission (2019a); *EU Reaches Agreement on National Emission Reductions* (2022); European Council (2022)).
+In 2019 by the von der Leyen commission adopted the European Union (EU) **Green Deal** strategy.
+In 2021 the Commision proposed a goal of reducing CO2e emissions by 55% by 2030 under the *Fit for 55* policy package consisting of a wide range of economic measures.
+In November 2022, the proposal was adopted by the EU Council and EU Parliament with an updated goal of 57% of CO2e reductions compared to 1990.
+This proposal is set to become a binding law for all EU member countries (European Commission (2019b); European Commission (2019a); *EU Reaches Agreement on National Emission Reductions* (2022); European Council (2022)).

+## Ecodesign as Key Policy Tool {#ecodesign-as-key-policy-tool}

 In March 2022, the EU Circular Economy Action Plan was adopted, looking to make sustainable products *the norm* in EU and *empowering consumers* (European Commission (2022)).
+Each product covered by the policy is required to have a ***Digital Product Passport*** which enables improved processing within the supply chain and includes detailed information to empower consumers to understand the environmental footprint of their purchases.
+It’s safe to say the large majority of products available today do not meet these criteria.

 A large part of the proposal is ***ecodesign***, as a large part of product lifecycle environmental impact is defined in the design process ((**CommissionEcodesign2014?**)).
 The framework proposes 10 values to strive for in high quality products:

 | Quality            |
 |--------------------|